FrancoisZim/salesforce-datacloud-utils/README.md

 * privateKeyFile - Path to the Private Key file generated above (server.key)
 * userName - The pre-authorised salesforce user that will be used for API access
 * tempDir - Directory for creating temporary files during execution
-* inputFileEncoding - Optional: Specifies the encoding of the source files that will be uploaded via the IngestAPI (e.g. utf-8)
+* inputFileEncoding - Specifies the encoding of the source files that will be uploaded via the IngestAPI (Default: utf-8)